Getting out of debt is a concern for many of us.

-Indeed, some people are so indebted that they prefer to ignore the situation, so they don’t have to face it.
+Indeed, some people are so indebted that they rather ignore the situation so they don’t have to deal with it.

 They don’t know the exact amount of debt they have, which is a huge mistake!

 Burying your head in the sand is not an effective strategy for dealing with your problems.

 Be courageous.
-Accept that you are in a difficult situation and that (maybe) it is nobody’s fault but your own.
+Accept that you are in a difficult situation and that (maybe) it’s nobody’s fault but your own.

 When I discuss this point with people in serious debt, they often tell me they don’t know how much they owe.
 They don’t think they can fix the situation shortly (and sometimes they can’t), so they think they are saving themselves a lot of stress by not facing the numbers.

 Firstly, it will be difficult to dispute mistakes or excessive fees (and these happen often).

 You need to track where you’re at to ensure your strategy remains valid.

-The important part is to know exactly how much you owe, and to whom and update these figures at the beginning of every month.
+The important part is to know exactly how much you owe and update these figures every month.

 2. Have a Budget

 If you want to pay off debt, you need to spend less than what you earn.

 To do so, you need first to know exactly how much you make and what your expenses cost you.

-First, the idea is to list your income and then your fixed expenses such as your rent/mortgage, phone bill, health insurance, budgeted groceries, etc.
+The idea is to first list your income and then your fixed expenses, such as your rent/mortgage, phone bill, health insurance, budgeted groceries, etc.

-It will give you an overview of your monthly income and expenses before short and mid-term debt.
+This will give you an overview of your monthly income and expenses before short and mid-term debt.

 3. Renegotiate expenses included in the first section

 In their case, the company charges 50% of the saved amount during the first year.
 The savings negotiated after the first year are all yours.
 Isn’t that great?

 Other companies and websites like MoneysavingExperts give great advice on how to negotiate discounts and great deals.
 They also list the companies that usually accept negotiations.

-4. Choose between the Snowball or the Avalanche
+4. Choose between the Snowball or the Avalanche Method

 The idea here is to define a realistic amount to make sure you can respect your budget and avoid accumulating additional debt.